What is a Knowledge Base?

 According to a Forrester report, self-service has a better satisfaction rating than virtual agent interaction.
 Customers don’t like to call for support because the support staff take a lot of time to understand their query and often put the customer on hold.
 They prefer to find help by themselves and hence look for support articles.

 So creating a well-structured and categorized support articles is the key.
-A KB which can help create a dashboard with a table of contents and a drag and drop feature to change the order of contents could come in handy for managing the articles.
+A Knowledge base which can help create a dashboard with a table of contents and a drag and drop feature to change the order of contents could come in handy for managing the articles.

 Save time and money